-It's been more than a year since Netflix announced an unpopular price increase in the U.S. Although it has revived its subscriber growth, analysts were disappointed with a slowdown disclosed Tuesday.
+It's been more than a year since Netflix announced an unpopular price increase in the U.S. Since then, the company has revived its subscriber growth, but investors are troubled by how much it's spending to acquire Internet content and expand abroad.
+And Netflix delivered more bad news in its earnings report Tuesday.

-Here's a look at the developments over the past year:
+Here's a look at the developments over the 15 months:

 July 12, 2011: Netflix Inc. says it will raise prices by as much as 60 percent for millions of subscribers who want to rent DVDs by mail and watch video on the Internet.
 The company decided to separate the two options so that subscribers who want both must buy separate plans totaling at least $16 per month.
 Netflix Inc. had been bundling both options in a single package starting at $10 per month.